EkaaPrawiraa/EkaaPrawiraa/README.md

 </h1>

-My name is Mohammad Nugraha Eka Prawira, you can call me Eka.
+My name is Eka.
 I’m a final year Informatics Engineering student at Institut Teknologi Bandung with a passion for backend development.
 I’m full of wild ideas and software engineering is how I turn them into reality.

 <!--## My Portofolio
 <a href="https://ekaaprawiraa.vercel.app" target="_blank">ekaaprawiraa.vercel.app</a>-->